Navy Supply Corps School: Introduction to Maritime Logistics Planning (LogPlans)

-Introduction to Maritime Logistics Planning provides students with the knowledge and tools to apply the Navy Planning Process from the perspective of a logistician operating at the Operational Level of War.
+Introduction to Maritime Logistics Planning provides students with the knowledge and tools to apply the Navy Planning Process from the perspective of a logistician operating at the operational level of war.
 The course emphasizes how to determine requirements, assess capabilities, and allocate resources to deploy, sustain, and logistically support maritime forces across the range of military operations.

-Supply Officer Department Head Course
+Intermediate Supply Officer Course (ISOC)

-The Supply Officer Department Head Course (SODHC) four-week program is for individuals wanting to become Supply Officer Department Heads afloat.
-SODHC teaches five key areas of supply management that is Supply Management, Food Service, Retail Operations, Disbursing Management and Postal Operations.
-Additionally, SODHC students are taught more specific functions including Configuration Management, Hazardous Materials Management and Submarine-specific Supply Functions.
-The aim of SODHC is to make Lieutenants effective and efficient managers that supply officers ought to be.
+The Intermediate Supply Officer Course (ISOC) (formerly called the Supply Officer Department Head Course [SODHC]) four-week program is for individuals wanting to become Supply Officer Department Heads afloat.
+ISOC teaches five key areas of supply management: Supply Management, Food Service, Retail Operations, Disbursing Management and Postal Operations.
+Additionally, ISOC students are taught more specific functions, including Configuration Management, Hazardous Materials Management and Submarine-specific Supply Functions.
+The aim of ISOC is to make Lieutenants effective and efficient managers that supply officers ought to be.

-A similar course is provided to Senior Supply Corps Officers called the Senior Supply Officer Department Head Course (SR SODHC).
-SR SODHC teaches all the same supply management topics and other senior role requirements such as ethics, financial management and inventory.
+A similar course is provided to senior Supply Corps officers called the Advanced Supply Officer Course (ASOC) (formerly called Senior Supply Officer Department Head Course [SR SODHC]).
+ASOC teaches all the same supply management topics and other senior role requirements such as ethics, financial management and inventory.
 This senior role means students must assemble reports such as monthly and annual financial management plans.
-The 8 day SR SODHC program is aimed at reprogramming officers to take charge as Supply Officers in the Department Head.
+The 8-day ASOC program is aimed at reprogramming officers to take charge as Supply Officers in the Department Head.